-The reason most of these numbers are so low is because I have braces to keep most joints at bay.
 Unless I am in the acute healing phase of a injury (i.e. sublux, dislocation, ligament/tendon tear, etc.) almost of my braces are used on an as needed base.
 I use them when I feel like a joint is having a bad day or is loose, or of course if something has popped out.
 The only braces that I wear daily are my R knee brace with HKAFO (only when I am going out somewhere I typically do not wear it around the house unless there is an active dislocation.)
 I wear my neck brace and have support pillows for my shoulders for every car ride; I also have my shoulders, scapulas, lower leg and ankle taped 90% of the time.

 There are not many days that you will find me without more than one brace on and/or KT tape holding something together.
 I also demonstrate almost all of the symptoms of EDS